digi4arch424/spatial-reconstruction-v1.0/README.md

 - 100% online-first — no local installs required to view or run
 - Open source libraries only
 - AR anchoring with real-world coordinates is the end goal
-- Walking skeleton first — thin vertical slice before deepening any layer
+- MVP first — thin vertical slice before deepening any layer
 - Progressive complexity: Browser → Edge → GPU → AI

 ## Repo